dotnet/msbuild/documentation/specs/BuildCheck/Codes.md

 "A property that is accessed should be declared first."

-This check indicates that a property was acessed without being declared (the declaration might have happen later - see [BC0202](#BC0202) for such checking).
+This check indicates that a property was accessed without being declared (the declaration might have happen later - see [BC0202](#BC0202) for such checking).
 Only accessing in the configured scope (by default it's the project file only) are checked.

 There are couple cases which are allowed by the check: